Chazae/Chazae.github.io/_pages/about.md

 > -*Probability and Statistical Inference*
 > -*Series and Limits*

-While at WWU I was a competeing member of the WWU team for the National Collegiate Cyber Defense Competition.
-In 2017 we took 2nd place.
+Most of my coursework at Western revolved around mathematics, python, java, and statistics.
+I am capable of writing scripts with multiple different python libraries and am capable of learning new ones quickly.
+I can incorporate the fundamentals of data structures and sorting algorithms when trying to parse/organise raw data.
+Due to my mathematics background, I am comfortable learning and applying advanced filtering algorithms when investigating data sets.

+I was an active member of multiple clubs including the Collegiate Cyber Defense Club and Video Game Design Club.
+As a compteing member of the WWU team for the National Collegiate Cyber Defense Competition, I was in charge of administering and hardening a Windows server acting as the Domain Controller.
+As the exact operating system of the Domain Controller was a mystery until the event, I had to learn how to set up and defend this service on mutliple versions of Windows Server.
+**In 2017 we took 2nd place in state.**

-I am most easily reached by email.
+***I am most easily reached by email.***